clamstew/tidbyt-community/apps/yearclock/README.md

 - **Color Scheme**: Choose from Rainbow, Grayscale, Red, Blue, Green, or Purple
 - **Hemisphere**: Choose Northern or Southern hemisphere for seasonal positioning
+- **Accent Dot Style**: Configure how accent dots are colored on the dial marker
+  - **Adaptive (Default)**: Dots automatically choose complementary colors based on the color scheme
+  - **Contrast**: Dots use darker/lighter shades of the background for subtle contrast
+  - **Fixed Colors**: Choose a specific color (Magenta, Cyan, White, Yellow) that never changes
+  - **None**: Hide accent dots completely for a minimal aesthetic
 - **Show Date**: Toggle the date display in the bottom corner
 - **Location**: Set your location for proper timezone handling
 - **[DEBUG] Test Date**: Pick any date to preview how colors look throughout the year